Old Time Schooling-A Peek at the Past

 The Slate Was Your "Binder Paper" Back in the Day

 What Were Lessons Like?

 According to my Aunt Emma, children had a firm grasp on their lessons because the teaching methods insured learning more than one thing at a time.
 For instance, spelling was taught orally, and in conjunction with learning about syllables.
 A student would be called upon to spell a word; her favorite example was “Constantinople.”
-(This was the name of an ancient city in the Middle East, now known as Istanbul.)
+(This was the former name of Istanbul.)
 Each syllabic segment would be separately spelled out, then pronounced as far as it went, and with each succeeding syllable, the pronunciation to that point would be added in, until the entire word had been completed, thusly:

 Likewise, arithmetic basic facts were recited in groups; “1+2 is 3; 2 and 2 are 4; 4 and 4 are 8,” etc.